olmoser/nextflow-k8s/README.md

 ## Execution
 You will need a service account that permits the execution and monitoring of Pods.
-The "default" service account will not be sufficient.
+The `default` service account present in all namespaces will not be sufficient.

-You can define the service account using a local configuration file, i.e. create the following `nextflow.config` in your execution directory, replacing `<SERVICE_ACCOUNT_NAME>` with a service account in your namespace: -
+You can identify the service account using a local configuration file, i.e. create the following `nextflow.config` in your execution directory, replacing `<SERVICE_ACCOUNT_NAME>` with a suitable service account in your namespace: -

     k8s {
-        serviceAccount = '<SERVCIE_ACCOUNT_NAME>'
+        serviceAccount = '<SERVICE_ACCOUNT_NAME>'
     }

-Now, with access to a Kubernetes namespace set it as the default namespace, create a PVC and then run this nextflow project: -
+Now, set your namespace as the default namespace, create a PVC and then run this nextflow project: -

     $ NAMESPACE=my-namespace